tkonuklar/WeatherApi/README.md

 4. Humidity

-In this Project Spark Java Libraries (http://sparkjava.com/) and Open Weather Api Forcest Services (https://openweathermap.org/ Free) was used.
+In this Project Spark Java Libraries (http://sparkjava.com/) and Open Weather Api Forecast Services (https://openweathermap.org/ Free) was used.

 The Project is running with an embeded Jetty Http Server Engine.
 App uses default port 4567.